ircv3/ircv3-specifications/extensions/network-icon.md

 This is a work-in-progress specification.

+Software implementing this work-in-progress specification MUST NOT use the unprefixed `ICON` ISUPPORT name.
+Instead, implementations SHOULD use the `draft/ICON` ISUPPORT name to be interoperable with other software implementing a compatible work-in-progress version.
+The final version of the specification will use unprefixed ISUPPORT names.

 ## Description

 The `NETWORK` ISUPPORT token allows servers to advertise their network name.
 This specification adds a new ISUPPORT token to advertise a network icon.